Plymouth Rock

-Plymouth Rock is the traditional site of disembarkation of the Mayflower Pilgrims who founded Plymouth Colony in December 1620.
-The Pilgrims did not refer to Plymouth Rock in any of their writings; the first known written reference to the rock dates to 1715 when it was described in the town boundary records as "a great rock."
-The first documented claim that Plymouth Rock was the landing place of the Pilgrims was made by 94-year-old Thomas Faunce in 1741, 121 years after the Pilgrims arrived in Plymouth.
+Plymouth Rock is a boulder in Plymouth, Massachusetts, that symbolizes the historical disembarkation site of the Mayflower Pilgrims who founded Plymouth Colony in December 1620, and has been claimed to be the Pilgrims' actual landing site.

+The Pilgrims did not refer to Plymouth Rock in any of their writings; the first known written reference to the rock dates from 1715 when it was described in the town boundary records as "a great rock".

+The first documented claim of Plymouth Rock as the landing place of the Pilgrims was made by 94-year-old Thomas Faunce in 1741, 121 years after the Pilgrims arrived in Plymouth.

 In 1774, the rock broke in half during an attempt to haul it to Town Square in Plymouth.
 One portion remained in Town Square and was moved to Pilgrim Hall Museum in 1834.
 It was rejoined with the other portion of the rock, which was still at its original site on the shore of Plymouth Harbor, in 1880.
 The date 1620 was inscribed at that time.
 The rock is now ensconced beneath a granite canopy.
+However, Plymouth Rock has been moved multiple times since 1620.
+According to Donna D. Curtin, Executive Director of the Pilgrim Hall Museum, the rock has "unquestionably" been relocated several times, including its complete excavation and latest relocation onto the shoreline in 1920.
+This fact complicates the perception that it remains in its original location, as it has been moved and altered multiple times over the centuries.